neha-official/neha-official.github.io/_posts/2017-08-09-productivity-guide.md

 ## Conclusion

 And that's pretty much it!
-If you have any questions *at all* about implementing this, improving it, walking through accountability declarations --- literally anything --- email me at [nehakay8@gmail.com](mailto:nehakay8@gmail.com).
+If you have any questions *at all* about implementing this, improving it, walking through accountability declarations --- literally anything --- email me at <a href="mailto:{{site.email}}">{{site.email}}</a>.
 I **love** talking about this stuff and helping you work through it would literally be a hobby for me.

 __If you liked this guide, check out the next page:__ [The Note Organization Guide]({% post_url 2017-08-04-crowdsourced-tips-on-being-more-productive %}) --- how to actually organize the million notes you have.